arunvsuresh/bootcampv3_capstone/README.md

 - **GitHub API:** Provides real-time repository activities and developer interactions.
 - **Stack Overflow (Stack Exchange API):** Offers real-time developer discussions, questions, and answers.

+**Join Strategy**
+- I'll match the programming languages and topics from GitHub repos (using ghapi) with the tags on Stack Overflow questions.
+I'll also see if GitHub repo names pop up in the titles and content of Stack Overflow posts.

+- In terms of tying this into a business case, it would help a business catch the latest tech waves and figure out what's trending in the software development world by linking what's being built on GitHub with the hot topics on Stack Overflow.

 **Use Cases:**
 - Track technology trends and development challenges.
 - Guide project strategies and resources based on developer needs and interests.